CRNA - Certified Registered Nurse Anesthetist

 Exam Format

-The National Certification Examination (NCE) for CRNAs includes 100 questions covering anesthesia principles, practices, and patient management across various medical conditions and surgical procedures.
+The National Certification Examination (NCE) for CRNAs includes 100 to 170 questions covering anesthesia principles, practices, and patient management across various medical conditions and surgical procedures.

 The exam assesses both theoretical knowledge and practical skills in nurse anesthesia.